LendingCrowd – Pros & Cons

 With great customer service and an average of around 20 new loans per month.
 They have a unique offering that I enjoy investing in.
 LendingCrowd also offer an ISA for potential tax free investing.

 So far my experience with LendingCrowd has been overall good.
-They went through a stage of more than average defaults which turned out in the end not affect overall income at all and be a non-event.
+They went through a stage back in 2018 of more than average defaults which turned out in the end not affect overall income at all and be a non-event.
 They have a good experienced team chasing debt and they do a good job of getting arrears caught up.
-For the last several months, defaults have been managed well and my actual rate of return (XIRR) has been staying at over 7% which is great for a GBP business Peer to Peer lender.
-You can always see my most up-to-date thoughts on LendingCrowd in the account section.
-I like the ability to bid on loans at the rate I want to get.
-The ability to set up auto-bid helps a lot too.
+Defaults have always been managed well and my actual rate of return (XIRR) has always been in the high 6%, which is great for a GBP business Peer to Peer lender.

 1% fee on auto invest accounts.